Skip to main content

 • The authentication tokens are stored in the Databricks control plane, and a Databricks employee can only gain access through a temporary credential that is audited.

-• Databricks logs the creation and deletion of these tokens, but not their usage.
+• Databricks logs the creation and deletion of these tokens but not their usage.
 Databricks has logging that tracks Git operations that can be used to audit the usage of the tokens by the Databricks application.

 • GitHub enterprise audits token usage.
 Other Git services might also have Git server auditing.

-Do Git folders support GPG signing of commits?
+Does Git folders support GPG signing of commits?

 No.

-Do Git folders support SSH?
+Does Git folders support Git operations using SSH?

 CI/CD and MLOps